robphoenix/bordeltabernacle.github.io/_posts/2015-09-25-notes-on-clojure-keywords-symbols.md

   in the keyword strings, it will be added automatically.
 ```

 Interestingly, on [Wikipedia][wikiID] identifiers are described as *"a name that identifies either a unique object or a unique class of objects"*, which immediately makes me think of Python variables or similar.
-But that's not what these are, they don't hold another value, they evaluate to themselves, which just confuses me.
+But that's not what these are, they don't hold another value, they evaluate to themselves, which kinda confuses me.
 Anyway, let's get back in the lein repl and see what they're all about.

 ```clojure
 ; create a keyword from a string using the keyword method